NMillard/learnings/designing-software.md

 constructor bloat if you're not careful.

 I often see classes that take dependencies through the constructor, and only use the dependency in a single method.
-In this case, consider moving the dependency from the constructor to the method argument instead.
+In this case, consider moving the dependency from the constructor to the method argument instead--or, even better, perform a class extract refactoring, by creating a new class with a single method and constructor dependency.

+## Lean over fat interfaces

+Prefer to have many lean interfaces over a few fat ones.
+A lean interface has a defined scope, few methods, and high cohesion.
+You can often spot poorly designed interfaces by:

+- Having many unrelated methods.
+- Implementing classes throws an exception rather than implementing the method,
+- or has an empty method body.
+- Client classes have access to irrelevant methods that come with the bloated interface.

+It's better to have many smaller interfaces, even if there's only one class implementing them all.
+It allows for future flexibility and adaptability.

-## Avoid Util and Helper classes
+## Avoid Util and Helper classes entirely

 Creating Utility and Helper classes is nearly always a poor practice, and a symptom of an ineffective architecture or facile design efforts.